How to Write a Thank You Note (a Real One)

 5. For a huge act of kindness.

-When someone comes and cleans all your seven litter boxes without being asked.
-That hasn’t happened yet.
+When someone comes and cleans all your seven litter boxes without being asked, that is a truly generous gift deserving a thank you note.
+That hasn't happened yet.
 But if it does, I will mail a handwritten note.

 6. For friendship.